 Each category of the Contest will have one winner, who will receive a five hundred-dollar ($500) prize.
 In addition to the monetary prize, the winning artwork in each category will be displayed on the official Contest website, along with the name of the artwork, the winning artist’s name, and a short essay describing the artwork, written by the art critic Harry Roche or by John Sheridan.
 Each category of the Contest will also have several honorable mentions that will each receive a one hundred-dollar ($100) prize.
 The artworks selected for an honorable mention will be displayed on the official Contest website along with the name of the artwork and the artist’s name but will not have an essay describing the artwork.

-The Contest winners and honorable mentions will be announced and displayed on the official Contest website at end of day on November 17, 2023 or the following day.
-The Contest winners and honorable mentions will receive their prizes within fourteen (14) business days of the winners’ announcement.
-Contest winners will receive their prize via either mailed check or PayPal, as specified by the participant as they prefer.
+The Contest winners and honorable mentions will be announced and displayed on the official Contest website at end of day on November 22, 2023 or the following day.
+The Contest winners and honorable mentions will receive their prizes within fourteen (14) business days of the winners’ announcement or as soon as possible after that time.
+Contest winners will receive their prize via either mail, mailed check or PayPal, as specified by the participant as they prefer.

 Intellectual Property and Representation and Warranties